Balmain

 Balmain is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Balmain's estimated population as of November 2025 is around 10,826.
-This reflects an increase of 372 people (3.6%) since the 2021 Census which reported a population of 10,454.
-The change is inferred from AreaSearch's estimate of 10,726 residents following examination of ABS's latest ERP data release in June 2024 and an additional 13 validated new addresses since the Census date.
-This level of population results in a density ratio of 7,029 persons per square kilometer, placing Balmain in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 3.6% since census is within 0.2 percentage points of its SA3 area (3.8%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 72.0% of overall population gains during recent periods, driving primary growth in the area.
+Based on analysis of ABS population updates for the broader area around the suburb of Balmain, its population is estimated at around 10,827 as of February 2026.
+This reflects an increase of 373 people (3.6%) since the Census in 2021, which reported a population of 10,454 people.
+The change is inferred from the resident population of 10,726 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 16 validated new addresses since the Census date.
+This level of population equates to a density ratio of 7,030 persons per square kilometer, which places it within the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+Balmain's growth rate of 3.6% since the Census is close to that of its SA3 area (3.8%), demonstrating competitive growth fundamentals.
+The population growth was primarily driven by overseas migration contributing approximately 72.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Population projections indicate an increase just below the median of national areas, with Balmain expected to expand by 670 persons to 2041, reflecting a total increase of 5.2% over the 17-year period.
+Looking ahead, population projections indicate an increase just below the median of national areas, with the suburb expected to expand by 658 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 5.2% over the 17 years.

 Frequently Asked Questions - Population